mhakes/bootstrap-captcha/README.md

 bootstrap-captcha
 =================

-jQuery plugin that along with Bootstrap and Font-Awesome will create a stylish, human validating Work in progress begun 6/6/2013 much more to follow including mobile, touch version.
+jQuery plugin that along with Bootstrap and Font-Awesome will create a stylish secure, user validation (not a   bot!)
+Work in progress begun 6/6/2013 much more to follow including mobile, touch version.